 Section 4.
 Absences: Board members who have four (4) unexcused, consecutive absences, or a total of six (6) unexcused absences per year, will be requested to resign.

 Article III: Officers

 Section 3.
 President: The president shall preside at all meetings of the board, authorize calls for any special meetings, appoint all committees, execute all documents authorized by the board, serve as an ex-officio voting member of all committees, and generally perform all duties associated with that office.

 Section 4.
 Vice-President: The vice president, in the event of the absence or disability of the president, or of a vacancy in that office, shall assume and perform the duties and functions of the president.

 Section 5.
-Secretary: The secretary shall keep a true and accurate record of all meetings of the board, shall issue notice of all regular and special meetings, and shall perform such other duties as are generally associated with that office.
+Secretary: The secretary shall insure a true and accurate record of all meetings of the board, shall issue notice of all regular and special meetings, and shall perform such other duties as are generally associated with that office.
 In compliance with any requirements of state law regarding the holding of meetings, the Secretary shall issue notices of all regular meetings and of all special meetings, and shall have the custody of the minutes and other records of the Board of Trustees.
 With the approval of a majority of the Board, and if permitted by law, the Secretary may delegate any of these responsibilities to the Library Director or its designee.

 Section 7.
 Signature Authority: The President and Treasurer have signature powers over all ADL accounts.
 They may use the signature authority if the Director is incapacitated or unavailable.

 Article IV: Meetings